anthonycoffey/React-Native-App/memory-bank/activeContext.md

 ## Recent Changes

+- **Implemented Push Notification Deep Linking:**
+  - Added logic to `hooks/useNotifications.ts` to handle deep linking when a user taps a push notification.
+  - The `addNotificationResponseReceivedListener` now extracts a `link` property from the notification's data payload.
+  - If a `link` is present, it uses `router.push(link as any)` to navigate the user to the specified screen (e.g., a job details page).
+  - The link format is `phoenix-mobile:///job/[JOB_ID]`.
+  - This functionality is now documented in `memory-bank/systemPatterns.md`.
 - **Standardized Section Titles:**
   - Refactored all section titles in `components/job/` to use the standardized `CardTitle` component from `components/Typography.tsx`.
   - Removed local title styles from `components/job/JobComments.tsx` and `components/job/JobFiles.tsx`.